SystemsApproach/5G/arch.rst

 between the Mobile Core and the UE.
 These packets are tunnelled over SCTP/IP and GTP/UDP/IP, respectively.
-SCTP (Stream Control Transport Protocol) is 3GPP-defined alternative to TCP, tailored to carry signalling (control) information for telephony services.
+SCTP (Stream Control Transport Protocol) is 3GPP-defined alternative to TCP, tailored to carry signaling (control) information for telephony services.
 GTP (a nested acronym corresponding to (General Packet Radio Service) Tunneling Protocol) is a 3GPP-specific tunneling protocol designed to run over UDP.